GSA-TTS/identity-site/content/_partners/faq._en.md

             - Implementation support for your team from integration to launch

-            - Technical Troubleshooting after launch and user support
+            - Technical troubleshooting after launch and user support

             - High availability and uptime